padix-key/kmer-article/article.typ

 First, it reduces the time complexity of #kmer decomposition to $O(n)$.
 Since modern sequence alignment algorithms strive to be as fast as possible, this performance gain may pose a crucial advantage.
-Second, many current application of #kmers already implicitly rely on conversion of #kmers into an integer by means of hashing.
+Second, many current application of #kmers already at least implicitly rely on conversion of #kmers into an integer by means of hashing.
 Among other applications, this includes

 - comparison of two sets of #kmers to approximate sequence identity (e.g. @Edgar2004),
-- #todo[another example] and
+- efficiently finding match positions between two sequences using a #kmer lookup table (e.g. @Steinegger2017) and
-- efficiently finding match positions between two sequences (e.g. @Steinegger2017).
+- map reads to genes using pseudoalignment (e.g. @Bray2016).

 Already having #kmers as unique integers at hand removes the need for hashing them and thus may further speeds up such applications.